Fix Error HelpWindows error code repair guides

 1. Restart your PC and try Windows Update again.

-2. Close background installers and pause antivirus scans temporarily.
+2. Close installer windows and pause antivirus scans temporarily.

-3. Try updating after a clean boot (optional).
+3. Try the update again after a clean boot if background software keeps interfering.

 Want to skip the more advanced repair steps?